Physical and archaeology: modern detection tools

 • Modern technologies for a more scientific and precise approach to archaeology.

 The convergence between physics and archaeology has given rise to modern detection tools that revolutionize the way we explore the past.
 Thanks to advanced techniques such as laser remote sensing (LiDAR) and geophysics, archaeologists can now identify buried remains without disturbing archaeological sites.
-These methods allow for the precise mapping and locating of ancient structures, while providing an innovative perspective on the evolution of civilizations.
+These methods allow for precise mapping and localization of ancient structures while offering an innovative perspective on the evolution of civilizations.
 The integration of physical science into archaeological practices opens promising avenues for the discovery and understanding of our historical heritage.

 Geophysics: a revolution for archaeology